Environmental Sound Classification on An Embedded Hardware Platform: Experimental Analysis

-\textbf{Performance of Audio tagging system:} The audio tagging system using PANNs model on Raspberry Pi or PC shows significantly better performance in detecting \enquote{Music} and \enquote{Speech} sounds compared to other sounds.
+The audio tagging system using the PANNs model on the Raspberry Pi or PC shows significantly better performance in detecting ``Music'' and ``Speech'' sounds compared to other sounds.
 This might be due to the pre-trained PANNs model which is trained using more speech and music audio class examples compared to that of the other sounds \cite{audioset}.